 Commonly referred to as 3TG, Conflict Minerals include columbite-tantalite (tantalum), wolframite (tungsten), cassiterite (tin) and gold.
 All can be found in consumer products such as jewelry, mobile phones, computers, digital cameras and other electronics, as well as in other products as varied as packaging materials, pesticides, medical diagnostic equipment and zippers.

 The goal of Dodd-Frank is to create the transparency to drive markets for conflict-free minerals.
 The SEC’s final ruling on Conflict Minerals (Dodd-Frank, Section 1502) requires a new level of supply chain transparency and affects public reporting for thousands of companies.
 Not only are SEC registrants directly impacted, but also their non-public company suppliers.
-If you manufacture any of the products or use any of the materials listed above, you’re likely subject to the regulation.
+If you manufacture any of the products or use any of the materials listed above, you’re likely subject to this regulation.

 Applicability, Due Diligence, Compliance